 As you can see, custom fields are identified by their ID (for example,

 customfield_10011).
-If you are translating this to another system, check the XML and manually update any custom field IDs that don’t match the new system.
+If you are migrating this to another system, check the XML and manually update any custom field IDs that don’t match the new system.
+If you are editing a behaviour, make changes directly to this XML in a text editor.

-If your development environment is a copy of your production environment the IDs should match.
+If your development environment is a copy of your production environment, or you are just editing a behaviour, the IDs should match and do not need changing.
 Project and issue types are also represented by IDs and might need updating before migration.

 Once the XML is updated, post it to your production instance, using: